brontosaurusrex/brontosaurusrex.github.io/_posts/2021-01-31-Max-terminal-with-minimum-work.md

     min_time = 10000

 ✨ Achievement unlocked: Cute prompt for which you wasted very little time and can be used with bash as well.

+🙄 In urxvt a lot of special symbols will not display, some creative solutions might be needed, for example to replace lock with some read-only ascii

+    [directory]
+    read_only = " read-only"

 # Other stuff in .zshrc